Transaction_Attributes Table

-The Transaction_Attributes table describes the behavior and history of customer transactions, such as purchase history and frequency, brand preferences, order history, time between purchases, and so on.
-This table is added automatically when semantics related to transactions are applied to interaction records.
+The Transaction Attributes table describes the behavior and history of customer transactions, such as purchase history and frequency, brand preferences, order history, time between purchases, and so on.

 Important